awsdocs/amazon-connect-admin-guide/doc_source/connect-security-profiles.md

 + **Numbers and flows**—Grant access to prompts, contact flows, and phone numbers\.
 + **Users and permissions**—Grant access to users, agent hierarchies, security profiles, and agent status\.
 + **Contact Control Panel \(CCP\)**—Grant access to the CCP and to make outbound calls\.
-+ **Metrics and Quality**—Grant access to metrics, contact search, contact attributes, login/logout reports, manager listen in, call recordings, and saved reports\.
++ **Metrics and Quality**—Grant access to metrics, contact search, contact attributes, login/logout reports, manage conversations, recordings of conversations, and saved reports\.
 + **Historical Changes**—Grant access to view historical changes\.

 For each permission group, there is a set of resources and supported set of actions\.
 For example, users are part of the **Users and permissions** group, which supports the following actions: view, edit, create, remove, enable/disable, and edit permission\.
 Some actions depend on other actions\.
 When you choose an action that depends on another action, the dependent action is automatically chosen and must also be granted\.
 For example, if you add permission to edit users, we also add permission to view users\.